Skip to main content

 • stability

-• “The game is not really buggy, but the one bug I encountered nearly soft-locked me midway through the game.”
+• “The game is not really buggy, but the one bug I encountered actually kind of soft-locked me, or nearly soft-locked me, midway through the game.”

-• “This was a lovely game, but the version here on Steam is unmanageable for some reason.
-It crashes, has glitches, the resolution setting has a mind of its own, and the controls are very strangely unresponsive.”
+• “This was a lovely game, but the version here on Steam is unmanageable for some reason: crashes, glitches, the resolution setting has a mind of its own, and the controls are very strangely unresponsive.”

-• “This game crashed multiple times for me, and there were multiple save slot glitches that I faced.
-This is without mentioning the annoying checkpoints during platforming sections.”
+• “This game crashed multiple times for me and there were multiple save slot glitches that I faced, not to mention the annoying checkpoints during platforming sections.”

 • “Some keyboard glitches here and there (keys get stuck and you continue walking even without pressing the keys) and some minor graphical nuisances like a ladder that isn't obviously usable on a wall that you bypass easily will occasionally make you angry.”